Welcome to our guide to Climbing Kilimanjaro!

 That said, there is a rainy season in April and May that should be avoided.
 There is also a short rainy season in November.

 Many hikers choose to climb between June and September as the weather is best.

 Near the summit of Kilimanjaro, the weather can change drastically at any time of year.
-Be sure to check our Hiking Gear List for recommendations of what to bring for your summit bid so you don’t get caught out in the cold.
+Be sure to check our hiking gear list for general recommendations of what to bring for your summit bid so you don’t get caught out in the cold.

 To reach the summit of Mount Kilimanjaro is no easy task.
 Trekkers must hike for between four and ten hours a day for multiple days in a row and experience significant changes in altitude.

 It’s a good idea to work on your aerobic fitness before taking on a summit bid to prevent any injuries.

-Hikers of all ages, however, regularly reach the summit, so the goal is well within the reach of anyone who sets their mind to it.
+However, hikers of all ages regularly reach the summit, so the goal is well within the reach of anyone who sets their mind to it.

-Altitude sickness (aka Acute Mountain Sickness (AMS)) is a real issue when climbing Kilimanjaro.
-This is simply because of the high altitude climbers need to go to reach the summit.
+Altitude sickness (aka Acute Mountain Sickness or AMS for short) is a real issue when climbing Kilimanjaro.
+This is simply because of the high-altitude climbers need to go to reach the summit.
 Hundreds of trekkers are forced to turn back every year due to the harmful effects of altitude sickness.

 Acute Mountain Sickness is not the only problem, many trekkers often suffer from HAPE or HACE.
 These are both life threatening illnesses when left untreated.